supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select your Microsoft Sentinel Workspace you created earlier.
+1. Select the Microsoft Sentinel Workspace you created earlier.

 1. From the Data Connectors Tab, search for the **Windows Security Events via AMA** connector and select it from the list.

-1. Select **Open connector page** on the connector information blade.
+1. Select the **Open connector page** on the connector information blade.

 1. In the *Configuration* section, select the **Create data collection rule**.